rebelsky/csc301-jekyll/_dev/_assignments/assignment05.md

 person should write up his, her, zir, or their own work and submit it individually.

-*Submitting* (code): Create a tarball from your code and then mail it to your course instructor with a subject of **CSC 301 Assignment {{
-page.number }} (Your Name)**.
-You should, of course, substitute your name in that subject.

-*Submitting* (written): Turn in your work under my office door.
+*Submitting* (written): Turn in your work in the envelope next ot my office door.
 While I would prefer that you use LaTeX, you may certainly do your work by hand.
 Make sure to include your name, course information, and date at the top of the page.
 If you use paper torn from a loose-leaf notebook, make sure to remove or trim any lose edges.

 *Evaluation*: We will primarily evaluate your work on its *correctness* (e.g., does it compute what it is supposed to; does it meet the